How to use Sudo on Debian

 Replace “User name” with the desired user name.

 To customize the Sudo configuration, edit the file /etc/sudoers.
-Here you can define which users are allowed to execute sudo commands.
-Be careful when assigning sudo rights, as these grant far-reaching authorizations.
+Here you can specify which users are allowed to execute Sudo commands.
+Be careful to avoid security risks.

 sudo -v